ciencialatitud0/EPIC_3/_sources/info/Dorothy_Coding_Challenge.md

 **5. Winners announcement (15th December 2023).**

-   The winning teams are publicly announced in an online event and they receive their prizes and diplomas.
+   The winning teams are publicly announced in an online event and they receive their prizes and certificates.

-## PWF prizes and diplomas:
+## PWF prizes and certificates:

-Thanks to the very generous financial support from the PWF programme, the winning teams will receive ICTP-signed diplomas and the following prizes:
+Thanks to the very generous financial support from the PWF programme, the winning teams will receive ICTP-signed certificates and the following prizes:

 ### Winner Team's prize: 320 USD
 ### Runner-up Team's prize: 160 USD